Career Planning and Development at Purdue

 Accomplished Clerical Excellence (ACE)

-To be a candidate for the ACE program, clerical and service staff must submit an application for admittance along with a supervisor’s recommendation.
-Approximately 20 participants are admitted to the program each year.
+To be a candidate for the ACE program, clerical staff must submit an application for admittance along with a supervisor’s recommendation.
+Approximately 24 participants are admitted to the program each year.
 Successful candidates begin a two-year curriculum designed to accelerate skill development and networking opportunities across the University.
-An announcement of the application period will be placed in Purdue Today and the LOD Facebook page.

 Council for Manager Development (CMD)